GCT Featured Articles

-This cost cannot be tabulated in exact terms, for it’s the accumulated cost of the damage to the environment, damage to human health, and related costs of the use of fossil fuels that can only be estimated.
-The carbon tax itself can be a fee on the production and distribution of fossil fuels, or it can apply to consumers only.
+The true cost of negative externalities of fossil fuel combustion cannot be tabulated in exact terms, for it’s the accumulated cost of the damage to the environment, climate change, damage to human health, and other costs of the use of fossil fuels (such as cost to public health and the environment of methane leaks from gas power plants), that can only be estimated.
+The carbon tax itself can be a fee on the production, distribution, use of fossil fuels; and the use of fossil fuel based energy for industries.
 The government sets a price per ton on carbon, and then that translates into a tax on oil, coal and natural gas.
-This ultimately means higher prices for the end consumer for things like gas and electricity due to higher costs for production and distribution of fossil fuels in the case of top-down industry taxes, or the taxes might be just aimed at consumers, in some cases.
+This ultimately means higher prices for the end consumer for things like gas and electricity due to higher costs for production and distribution of fossil fuels in the case of top-down industry taxes.

-Businesses and utilities who face a carbon tax then have the incentive to invest more in energy efficiency, renewable energy and other GHG reducing technologies, and/ or maintain the market price for their goods and services, and absorb the cost of the tax, or pass the added fee on to individual consumers by raising prices.
+Businesses and utilities facing a carbon tax have the incentive to invest more in energy efficiency, renewable energy and other GHG reducing technologies, maintain the market price for their goods and services, and absorb the cost of the tax, or pass the added fee on to individual consumers by raising prices.
 Individual consumers then have the incentive to reduce consumption and increase their energy efficiency habits due to steeper costs for energy and gas.
-Revenue from carbon taxes can, in some cases, go to energy efficiency measures, sustainable transportation, renewable energy and other clean energy projects, but often the revenue is simply refunded to the public.
+Revenue from carbon taxes can, in some cases, go to energy efficiency measures, sustainable transportation, renewable energy, and other clean energy projects, but often the revenue is simply refunded to the public.

-Carbon tax revenue is usually distributed, at least in part (if not completely), as: personal income or business income tax cuts, rebates, tax credits, a "carbon dividend" in the form of a monthly, quarterly, bi-annual or annual refund or to reduce taxes for the public and businesses in other arenas.
+Carbon tax revenue is usually distributed, at least in part (if not completely), as: personal income or business income tax cuts, tax rebates, tax credits; a "carbon dividend" in the form of a monthly, quarterly, bi-annual, or annual, check to taxpayers; or a carbon tax can go to reducing other taxes for the public and businesses in other arenas (such as payroll tax reductions).
 Carbon tax revenue is also sometimes both invested in clean energy projects and given back to the public as refunds.

-A carbon tax is enacted to lower greenhouse gas emissions.
-Sustainable public transportation, energy efficiency products, renewable energy and things like clean coal technologies such as carbon capture and storage become even greater alternatives for energy use, as fossil fuel use is penalized.
-One other benefit of a carbon tax, besides the revenue generated for the public good, and the incentives to reduce consumption and increase energy efficiency, is the increased attractiveness of the cost of renewable energy, which is made closer to cost parity with fossil fuels.
+A carbon tax is enacted with the underlying goal of lowering HGs.
+Low carbon measures such as sustainable public transportation, energy efficiency, and technologies such as carbon capture and storage, become even greater alternatives when a carbon tax is enacted; as fossil fuel intensive industries are penalized.
+One other benefit of a carbon tax, besides the revenue generated for the public good, and the incentives to reduce fossil fuel consumption and increase energy efficiency; is the increased attractiveness of the cost of renewable energy.

-Denmark, Finland, Ireland, the Netherlands, Norway, Sweden, Switzerland, and the UK (among other countries) have all successfully implemented a partial carbon tax on some goods and services, while not being able to implement a broad, universal carbon tax.
-In addition, British Colombia, Canada, among other municipalities, has also successfully enacted carbon tax policies.
+Denmark, Finland, Ireland, the Netherlands, Norway, Sweden, Switzerland, Canada, Chile, and the UK, (among other nations, countries, and states), have all successfully implemented a partial carbon tax on some goods and services, while not all being able to implement a broad, universal carbon tax.
 Generally, reports of lower greenhouse gas emissions follow the passage of a carbon tax (to the tune of 2-3% annually in most cases this decade).
 The province of British Columbia, in Canada, has reported drops of around 5% annually of greenhouse gas emissions due to its aggressive carbon tax policies.